Anti-BDS laws: New York

-In 2017, Republican Senator Elaine Phillips sponsored two anti-BDS bills; SB 2492 and SB 2493.
-SB 2492 would prevent the state from contracting with or investing in entities that "engage in activities to boycott American allied nations," a category that includes Israel while SB 2493 would prevent student organizations that engage in "hate speech," including advocating for BDS, from receiving public funding.
+In 2017, Republican Senator Elaine Phillips sponsored two anti-BDS bills: SB 2492 and SB 2493.
+SB 2492 would prevent the state from contracting with or investing in entities that "engage in activities to boycott American allied nations", a category that includes Israel, while SB 2493 would prevent student organizations that engage in "hate speech", including advocating for BDS, from receiving public funding.
 Both bills died in committee.
-Senator Klein introduced the third anti-BDS bill for the legislative season, SB 4837, to prohibit colleges from using state aid to fund an "academic entity" if that entity has undertaken to boycott "certain countries or their higher education institutions."
+Senator Klein introduced the third anti-BDS bill for the legislative season, SB 4837, to prohibit colleges from using state aid to fund an "academic entity" if that entity has undertaken to boycott "certain countries or their higher education institutions".
 Those countries would include Israel.
 Klein's bill also died in committee.

 Bills in counties and towns

 In May 2016, Nassau County passed a bill denying public work to companies that boycott or divest from Israel.
-The County caused some controversy in 2017 when it tried to get the Nassau Events Center to cancel a concert with well-known BDS-activist Roger Waters by threatening legal action.
-County legislator Howard Kopel called Waters a "notorious front-man for the BDS" and a "virulent anti-Semite."
+The County caused some controversy in 2017 when it tried to get the Nassau Events Center to cancel a concert with well-known BDS activist Roger Waters by threatening legal action.
+County legislator Howard Kopel called Waters a "notorious front-man for the BDS" and a "virulent antisemite".
 The New York Civil Liberties Union urged the county to withdraw its threat and let the concert go forward and to repeal the law.
 The County yielded and the concert took place as planned.

-Town of Hempstead passed a similar bill in June 2016, prohibiting business that contracts with the Town from participating in boycott activity.
-The bill was praised by Zionist Organization of America, specifically for including "territories controlled by Israel" - a euphemism for the West Bank - because boycotts of Israeli settlements could lead to full boycotts of Israel.
-Rockland County followed suit in April 2017, by requiring companies and individuals doing business with the county to promise that they don't boycott Israel.
+The Town of Hempstead passed a similar bill in June 2016, prohibiting business that contracts with the Town from participating in boycott activity.
+The bill was praised by Zionist Organization of America, specifically for including "territories controlled by Israel" – a euphemism for the West Bank – because boycotts of Israeli settlements could lead to full boycotts of Israel.
+Rockland County followed suit in April 2017, by requiring companies and individuals doing business with the county to promise that they do not boycott Israel.

 North Carolina

-North Carolina got its anti-BDS law on July 31, 2017, as governor Roy Cooper signed bill HB 161 into law after it had passed the state House and state Senate with the votes 96-19 and 45–3.
+North Carolina got its anti-BDS law on 31 July 2017, as governor Roy Cooper signed bill HB 161 into law after it had passed the state House and state Senate with the votes 96–19 and 45–3.
 The law mandates the setup of a blacklist of companies that boycott Israel with which the state would be forbidden to invest in or contract with.

 Ohio

-In December 2016, the Ohio General Assembly passed bill HB 476 with the vote 81-13 and five abstentions in the House and 26–5 in the Senate and was subsequently signed into law by governor John Kasich.
+In December 2016, the Ohio General Assembly passed bill HB 476 with the vote 81–13 and five abstentions in the House and 26–5 in the Senate and was subsequently signed into law by governor John Kasich.
 The bill prohibits the state from contracting with for-profit entities unless the entity declares that it does not boycott Israel.